adesolasamuel/adesolasamuel/README.md

 # Hi there 👋, I'm Samuel Dayo Adesola

 Welcome to my GitHub profile!
-I'm an **IoT and Embedded Systems Engineer** with a passion for Robotics, Mechatronics, and Systems Engineering.
+I'm a **Mechatronics and Systems Engineer** with a passion for Robotics, Mechatronics, and Systems Engineering.

 ## 👨‍💻 About Me
 - 🚀 **B.Eng Mechatronics and Systems Engineering**